prevwong/craft.js/packages/docs/versioned_docs/version-0.1.0-beta.8/api/Node.md

   ["related", "Record<String, React.ElementType>", "A map of React Components that shares the current Node context"], ["rules", "Object", [
     ["canDrag", "(currentNode: Node) => boolean", "Specifies if the current Node can be dragged.
+Applicable only if the current Node is a direct child of a Canvas Node"], ["canDrop", "(targetNode: Node, currentNode: Node) => boolean", "Specifies if the current Node that is being dragged can be dropped in its target.
 Applicable only if the current Node is a direct child of a Canvas Node"], ["canMoveIn", "(incomingNode: Node, currentNode: Node) => boolean", "Specifies if an incoming Node can be dropped in the current Node.
 Applicable only if the current Node is a Canvas Node"], ["canMoveOut", "(outgoingNode: Node, currentNode: Node) => boolean", "Specifies if a child Node can be dragged out of the current Node.
 Applicable only if the current Node is a Canvas Node"], ]]